 Building Department / Permit Center

 The Building Department oversees all aspects of construction on private property in the Town of Beaux Arts Village, from permitting to final inspections.
-Building Official Crystal Kolke and Town Planner Stacia Schroder work under contract with the Town to perform this work.
-Deputy Clerk Angela Kulp handles the administrative aspects of this process and serves as a liaison between the Town's contract professionals and its residents.
+Deputy Clerk Addie Tych handles all administrative aspects of this process, serves as a liaison between the Town's contract professionals and its residents, and will be your first contact with the Building Department.
+The Town's Building Official and Town Planner work under contract with the Town and perform all technical work associated with permits and inspections.

 Construction on Town rights-of-way, including paved roads, is overseen by the Street Department and inspected by the Town Engineer.
-Please refer to that section for more information.
+Please refer to the Public Works / Street Department pages of this website for more information.

-In the Building Department section of this website, you will find pages for:
+In this section of this website, you will find pages for:

-- Permits and Inspections - provides the instructions and forms needed to apply for a permit.
+- Permits and Inspections - provides the application forms, instructions, and checklists needed to apply for a permit.
 Please note that we offer electronic submission; more information about that option is also on this page.

 - Zoning Considerations and Changes - presents information about special zoning considerations and provides the instructions and forms needed to apply for a zoning change, e.g. a variance, boundary line adjustment or subdivision.